KosinskiLab/AlphaPulldown/pip_user_guide.md

 ----------------------------------

-## 3rd step: Evalutaion and visualisation
+## 3rd step Evalutaion and visualisation
 We have also created an analysis pipeline and can be directly run by singularity.

 Firstly, download the singularity image from [here](https://oc.embl.de/index.php/s/cDYsOOdXA1YmInk).